shmulib/CGLSP/README.md

 ## Installation

-To clone the repo and set up the required python virtual environment use the below commands.
+To clone the repo and set up the required python virtual environment to run the code, use the below commands.
 I use conda to manage virtual environemnts and have provided an environment.yml file to create a conda virtual environment with the required dependencies.
 I also created a pip compatible requirements.txt file in the dependencies directory, but an attempt to create a virtualenv virtual environment using pip failed due to pip being unable to find all required packages.

-To clone the repo and setup the required conda virtual enviroment execute the following commands:
+To clone the repo and setup the required conda virtual enviroment, execute the following commands:

 ```
 git clone https://github.com/shmulib/CGLSP.git